HamedAlemo/advanced-geo-python/_sources/lectures/git-Hamed’s MacBook Pro.md

 $ git revert <commit number>
 ```

-This will, by default, open a file (using `vim`) to enter a new message for your revert commit. **Note:** `git revert` will create a new commit in the history of your git repository, and it is best practice to include a message to indicate the reason for reverting to an old commit.
+This will, by default, open a file (using *Vim*) to enter a new message for your revert commit. **Note:** `git revert` will create a new commit in the history of your git repository, and it is best practice to include a message to indicate the reason for reverting to an old commit.
 After entering your message, you can save the message using `:wq`.

 ``` {Tip}
 To be able to use `git revert` your working branch should be clean (no modifications).
 You should also check out `git reset` and `git restore` as alternatives to `git revert`. `git reset` can clean all uncommitted changes in your working directory, and `git restore` can extract specific files from a previous commit.